ozgurozalp/agnost-server/README.md

 # Agnost Server-Side Client Library

-Javascript server-side client for Agnost backend app development platform.
+Javascript server-side client for Agnost backend app development platform. **Please note that this library can only be uset at the server side.
+You cannot use this library at your front-end clients.**

+Agnost API servers automatically install this library by default and exposes the installed server-side client as `agnost` global variable.
+You can access all server-side methods through this `agnost` object.
+For this reason you do not need to install this library manually since it is already included in your API servers.

 ## Bugs Report